Question: How do peregrines get their names? Why do some have no names?

 The Long Answer — The Reason Why Naming is Such a Sensitive Issue:

 There are sometimes complications.
 If the peregrine is banded it might have been named as a chick.
 Should the observers wait until they read the bands to learn his name?
 If it takes months to get a good read, what should they call him in the meantime?
 When there are several names and a lot of people are involved how will they decide?
-Rochester, New York used an online poll to pick the name of their newest female peregrine.
+Rochester, New York used an online poll to pick (actually confirm) Beauty’s name when she arrived in Rochester.

 So how did Pittsburgh’s peregrines get their names?

-- Tasha, the previous adult female at Gulf Tower, was unnamed when she first arrived.
+- Tasha, the adult female at the Gulf Tower prior to 2010, was unnamed when she first arrived.
 The female she replaced had been named Natasha so Tasha inherited part of her name when she inherited her nest.

 - E2, the adult male at the University of Pittsburgh, was born at the Gulf Tower.
 When Karen and I first recognized that he’d arrived at Pitt, we saw that he was banded and figured he probably already had a name.
 We could not read his bands and waited a while to find out but the days of waiting turned to weeks – and months – so we gave him a temporary name, E2, because his predecessor was Erie.
 When we found out where he was born the name stuck because he was not named when banded.
 And he truly is Erie the Second.